magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

 ## v1.1.0
 *Release date: June 25, 2020*<br/>

--  {:.new}**Added support for the Magento split database performance solution**–Now you can configure and deploy a Magento store using the Magento Split database performance solution in the Cloud Docker environment.
-See [Enable split database solution]({{site.baseurl}}/cloud/docker/docker-split-db.html).<!--MCLOUD-3740-->
+-  {:.new}**Added support for the Magento split database performance solution**–Now you can configure and deploy a Magento store using the Magento Split database performance solution in the Cloud Docker environment.<!--MCLOUD-3740-->

 -  {:.new}**Support for {{site.data.var.ee}} and {{site.data.var.ce}} deployment**–Now you can use {{site.data.var.mcd-prod}} to deploy a local development environment for projects that are not hosted on the Magento Cloud platform.<!--MCLOUD-5667-->